civican/legisinfo/43-2/bills/C-30/bill_text.md

 ### Section 21

-      **(1)** Subject to subsections (2) and (4), banks shall not carry on business, and authorized foreign banks shall not carry on business in Canada, after **June 30, 2025**.
+      **(1)** Subject to subsections (2) and (4), banks shall not carry on business, and authorized foreign banks shall not carry on business in Canada, after June 30, 2025.

   **(2)** Subsection 21(4) of the Act is replaced by the following:

-    **(4)** If Parliament dissolves on the day **set out in subsection (1)** or on any day within the six-month period before that **day** or on any day within an extension ordered under subsection (2), banks may continue to carry on business, and authorized foreign banks may continue to carry on business in Canada, until the end of the 180th day after the first day of the first session of the next Parliament.
+    **(4)** If Parliament dissolves on the day set out in subsection (1) or on any day within the six-month period before that day or on any day within an extension ordered under subsection (2), banks may continue to carry on business, and authorized foreign banks may continue to carry on business in Canada, until the end of the 180th day after the first day of the first session of the next Parliament.

 ### Section 155